vsch/enumerated-type/README.md

 * `[Symbol.toPrimitive]`: returns `value` property for `string` or `default` hint, for `number` returns the enum value's index within enum instances values array.

-Functions passed in as property values for enum value properties or `commonProperties` will have `this` set to the enum value instance.
-Any functions which take no arguments (ie. function.length === 0) will be converted to getters of the enum value instance and should not use the function call syntax.
+:warning: Functions passed in as property values for enum value properties or `commonProperties` will have `this` set to the enum value instance.

+:warning: Any functions which take no arguments (ie. function.length === 0) will be converted to getters of the enum value instance and should not use the function call syntax.

 ## License